Saturday, October 28, 2023

 Arun Kumar

-In this world view, “perceived need” and “availability of energy” are on the same footing.
-Both are catalysts to emergence of unanticipated outcomes.
+A “perceived need” and “availability of energy,” therefore, are on the same footing.
+Both are catalysts to emergence of unanticipated solutions.

 Let us start with the examples of needs inevitably resulting in solutions, and further, given a similar set of needs, the inevitability of the emergence of similar kinds of solutions.